MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-ingestion-mapping-command.md

 ---
 # .show ingestion mapping

-Use this command to view the ingestion mapping(s) for a database or table.
+Use this command to view a specific ingestion mapping, or all ingestion mappings, for a database or table.

 ## Syntax